Darts: Killer

 "Killer" is a 'knock-out' game for two or more players (at its best at 4–6 players).
 Initially, each player throws a dart at the board with their non-dominant hand to obtain their 'number'.
 No two players can have the same number.
 Once everyone has a number, each player takes it in turn to get their number five times with their three darts (doubles count twice, and triples three times).
 Once a person has reached 5, they become a 'killer'.
 This means they can aim for other peoples numbers, taking a point off for each time they hit (doubles ×2, triples ×3).
 If a person gets to zero they are out.
 A killer can aim for anyone's numbers, even another killer's.
 Players cannot get more than 5 points.
 The winner is 'the last man standing'.

 Another version of "Killer" is a "knock-out" game for three or more players (the more the better).
 To start, everyone has a pre-determined number of lives, (usually 5) and a randomly chosen player throws a single dart at the board to set a target (i.e. single 18) and does not play until that target is hit.
-The next player up has 3 darts to try and hit the target (single 18), if they fail, they lose a life and the following player tries.
+The next player up has 3 darts to try to hit the target (single 18), if they fail, they lose a life and the following player tries.
 Once a player succeeds at hitting the target, they then become the target setter and throw a dart to set a new target.
 The initial target setter swaps places with the new target setter.
 The games carry on until every players' lives have been used, the last man standing is the target setter whose target was not hit.
 For less experienced players, doubles and trebles as part of the same number can be counted, i.e. a target of treble 20 can still be counted as a success if the double or single 20 is hit and vice versa.